Lenovo is open and ready for business with System x

 Features and specifications

-The Cisco Nexus B22 Fabric Extender for IBM Flex System has the following features and specifications:
+The Cisco Nexus B22 Fabric Extender for Flex System has the following features and specifications:

 - Internal ports:

 - Fourteen internal full-duplex auto-sensing 1/10 Gigabit Ethernet ports.

 - Eight ports for 10 Gb Ethernet SFP+ transceivers (support for 10GBASE-SR, 10GBASE-LR, or 10GBASE-ER) or SFP+ copper direct-attach cables (DAC).
 SFP+ modules and DACs are not included and must be purchased separately.

 - Wire-speed forwarding of traffic with aggregated throughput of 400 Gbps.

 - Static and EtherChannel link aggregation, up to 80 Gb (160 Gb full-duplex) of total fabric uplink bandwidth per module.

 - Support for jumbo frames (up to 9,216 bytes).

 - Availability and redundancy:

 - Redundant uplinks through Cisco EtherChannel hashing or static port pinning.